YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ```
 where we implicitly require that `a <= b`.
 THis removes an extra layer of backtraking on
-comparison, which has already been done by `simpify`
+comparison, which has already been done by `simpify` before it calls `gcd`.

 In the second clause,